spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/index.html.md

 |[Coaching Right Now (GitLab's coaching vendor of choice)](https://gitlab.com/gitlab-com/people-group/total-rewards/-/issues/new?issuable_template=coaching) Learn more about Coaching Right Now [below](https://about.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/#coaching-right-now). | 30 days before the commencement date|
 | Your 4th Trimester | For Your 4th Trimester applications, please notify Total Rewards that you would like to participate in the program by sending an email to `growth-development@gitlab.com`. |

-* For bulk applications or if you are a manager creating one issue for your team members, please include the team members' GitLab emails on the issue.

 * Note: This application process is visible internally.
 It is preferred and more efficient to create an issue for your application, however, if there is any reason that you would like to keep your application confidential, please send growth-development@gitlab an email with the details of your application (refer to the issue templates for the information required).

 **Step 3:** Request approval on the issue.
 Manager approval is needed for all applications and Executive Leader approval is needed for applications above $1000 USD.